 Description: The State, municipalities, political and civil subdivisions of the State or municipality, public districts, and corporations and associations organized and operated exclusively for religious, charitable, or educational purposes are exempt from Section 186-a tax.
-Estimate: No data available

-50. Water Pollution Facilities
+44. Water Pollution Facilities